AdobeDocs/express-add-ons-docs/src/pages/guides/develop/use_cases/content_management.md

 ## Importing Content

 Importing content into a design is one of the most popular use cases.
 For instance, to add content retrieved from a third-party service or directly from the local hard drive.
-The following example use cases for implementing this feature.
-The first function shows how to implement it by adding an image directly from a `blob` object, and the second shows how to implement it by fetching an image via a URL first.
-Follow the example below to implement this feature, but also be sure to refer to the [related SDK Reference section](https://developer.adobe.com/express/add-ons/docs/references/addonsdk/app-document/#methods) and [code samples](https://developer.adobe.com/express/add-ons/docs/samples/) for more details.
+The following example implements this feature.
+The first function shows how to add an image directly from a `blob` object, and the second shows how to fetch an image via URL.
+Please also refer to the [related SDK Reference section](/references/addonsdk/app-document.md#methods) and [code samples](/samples.md) for more details.

 ### Example